Kelvinskell/CloudApp/README.md

      - It reads configuration instructions from the database in the Data Tier and provisions the instance accoridng to specified configurations.
      - Instance details and user-details will be uploaded to a designated **S3 bucket** where they will be analysed by the _view-stats_ service_ service.
      - It will also send an SNS Email notification to the Admin, about instance creation.
-     - Instance login details are then sent to a "login" **SQS Queue** where they will be polled by the Presentation Tier - and displayed to the User.
+     - Instance login details are then sent to an "exec" **SQS Queue** where they will be polled by the Presentation Tier - and displayed to the User.
+     - Also responsible for shutting down instances.
+     - Will also send execution status message to the "exec" **SQS Queue**.